ISUgenomics/bioinformatics-workbook/Appendix/HPC/ssh-shortcuts.md

 As you can see, if you have a bunch of hosts, it gets really hairy to retype them every time you want to do any of these things.

-The Solution:
+### The Solution

-Create a config file under the `~/.ssh` directory, with the short name for these host-names.
+Create a `config` file under the `~/.ssh` directory, with the short name for these host-names.
 Then you can simply connect to the server by using the short name instead of the full host-name!

 First, edit the file